Renault Megane E-Tech vs Skoda Kodiaq

 Feature Showdown

-The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the Skoda Kodiaq gets a 13-inch display.
+The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the Skoda Kodiaq gets a 13-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Renault Megane E-Tech stands out with head-up display, wireless charging, BOSE audio and ambient lighting that you will not find on the Skoda Kodiaq.
 The Skoda Kodiaq counters with heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.